akshayjshah/blog/content/post/django-soft-deletion.md

 This is a drop-in replacement for Django's stock ``BooleanField`` in the abstract model above, but under the covers it stores falsy values as nulls.
-At Hearsay, we just finished migrating all our models to use ``LiveField``, and it's been a huge help already -- having the option to simultaneously support soft-deletion and uniqueness constraints keeps our application code *and* our data clean.
+At Hearsay, we just finished migrating all our models to use ``LiveField``, and it's been a huge help already---having the option to simultaneously support soft-deletion and uniqueness constraints keeps our application code *and* our data clean.